Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

 ## What should I do if I've locked myself out?

-If you remove the default `AccessRoleBinding` and `AccessRole`, you might find yourself locked out, unable to edit any resources.
+If you remove the default `AccessRoleBinding` and `AccessRole`, you might find yourself locked out and unable to edit any resources.
 If you encounter this situation, you can regain access to the cluster by following these steps:

 1. [Configure the control-plane](/mesh/{{page.release}}/documentation/configuration/#modifying-the-configuration) by setting the: `KUMA_ACCESS_TYPE` environment variable to `static`, and then restart the control-plane.
-2. Create the default `AccessRoleBinding` and `AccessRole` (as presented in the section [link](/mesh/{{page.release}}/features/rbac/#default)), or add new groups if necessary.
+2. Create the default `AccessRoleBinding` and `AccessRole` (as described in the [default section](/mesh/{{page.release}}/features/rbac/#default)), or add new groups if necessary.
-3. Remove the environment variable for the control-plane: `KUMA_ACCESS_TYPE`, and restart the control-plane.
+3. Remove the `KUMA_ACCESS_TYPE` environment variable for the control-plane and restart the control-plane.